muan/site/_posts/2013-07-24-github-hiring-story.md

 During the whole process, I did not talk to any "HR people."
 I met and talked to people who actually work in GitHub doing the same thing as what I will be doing, and people who will be working with me if I got hired.
 There was really an impressive amount of engineering time set aside purely for hiring.

-Watching from the outside, I saw GitHub being this great company that builds a much loved product, and I thought they must have everything all figured out; but I came to realise, **they don't haeve everything figured out**, and it is so awesome. &hearts;
+Watching from the outside, I saw GitHub being this great company that builds a much loved product, and I thought they must have everything all figured out; but I came to realise, **they do not have everything figured out**, and it is so awesome. &hearts;

 GitHub is the people, and obviously people make mistakes, no one is ever perfect, and they are not afraid to show it.
 They recognise their weaknesses and try to better everything all the time.